ZKNoxHQ/ETHDILITHIUM/README_hybrid.md

 We design a 4337 account that lets us verify two signatures rather than only one.
 The goal is to enable post-quantum signatures while keeping the current ECDSA verification.
 Each user creates a 4337 account contract which contains:
 - a `pre_quantum_pubkey` that is simply the current Ethereum address, a hash of an ECDSA public key,
 - a `post_quantum_pubkey`, an address of a `PKContract`, storing the MLDSA public key (each user creates a contract for storing his public key),
 - a `pre_quantum_logic_contract_address` telling that the pre-quantum key needs to use `ecrecover`,
 - a `post_quantum_logic_contract_address` containing the address of the contract where the logic is written (for now, it can be MLDSA or MLDSA-ETH)
 - an Hybrid Verifier contract `hybrid_verifier` that contains the logic for verifying both signature.

 ## Example
 Consider Alice, Bob and Charly.
-They all want to enable hybrid signatures, but Alice prefers NIST standard for MLDSA, Bob rather chooses MLDSA-ETH for the gas efficiency, and Charly is looking for FN-DSA.
+They all want to enable hybrid signatures, but Alice prefers NIST standard for MLDSA, Bob rather chooses MLDSA-ETH for the gas efficiency, and Charly wants to use the P256 curve for ECDSA (and MLDSA).
 Then, the following contracts are created:
 ```
 Alice PKContract:
     storing the MLDSA public key into a contract